ella7/nightscout-workflows/README.md

 [Get Workflow App]

 Click on one of the links below to get the desired workflow.
 Workflow will ask for a few inputs (i.e.: your Nightscout URL).
 You can make additional customizations and configurations from within the app.
+You must click on the link(s) below from within Safari.
+If you're coming from Facebook, use the "open this page in Safari" option before clicking on the link(s) below.

 ### Workflows
- - [Meter BG] Simple workflow to enter a metered blood glucose value and save to CarePortal.
+ - [Meter BG] Simple workflow to enter a metered blood glucose value and save to CarePortal. *** When asked for your Nightscout URL, add /api/v1/treatments.json to the end.
+This is a temporary workaround. ***

 ### Todos